lanza/cmake.nvim/README.md

 Use `:lua require('cmake.tui').toggle()` to open the target browser.
 Filter targets with `f`/`F` to cycle or `a`/`e`/`l`/`t` for direct selection, and trigger actions on the highlighted target with `b` (build), `r` (run), or `d` (debug).

+Surface build/configure progress in your statusline via `%{v:lua.require('cmake').statusline()}`, and watch for inline virtual-text updates on the active buffer as commands complete.

+Run the project's CTest suite with `:CMakeRunTests`; failures populate the quickfix list and are highlighted in the statusline.
+Use `:CMakeRerunFailedTests` to retry only the most recently failing cases (leveraging `ctest --rerun-failed`).
+Configure the executable and extra arguments with `g:cmake_ctest_executable` and `g:cmake_ctest_args` if needed.

+Inspect the most recent build's diagnostics with `:CMakeShowDiagnostics`.
+Detected GCC / Clang / MSVC-style errors and warnings are listed alongside a tail of the raw log, and errors populate the quickfix list automatically when present.